SINTEF-9012/divenact/README.md

 The main part of DivEnact is an online service with a browser-based GUI, which manages a fleet of Edge deivces (gateways).
 To use the full function of this service, you need an Azure IoT Hub instance and a number of devices registered to the hub.
 The first two pre-installation steps explains hwo to obtain the IoT Hub instance and how to prepare the devices.
 The third section explains the installation and usage of the DivEnact service itself.

-If you want to quickly check how the tool looks and try the fleet assignment function (which is relatively independent to the devices and the IoT Hub), you can skip the first two sections and directly go to Section 3 and install DivEnact via Docker.
+If you want to quickly check how the tool looks and try the fleet assignment function (which is relatively independent to the devices and the IoT Hub), you can skip the first two sections and directly go to [a really quick start tutorial](#Really-quick-start) to see how the GUI looks like and try one of the core functions for fleet assignment without any real devices.

 # Create cloud resources